erpnext/foundation/foundation/www/docs/user/manual/en/quality-management/index.md

 It is a better tool for creating the procedure having parent-child relationship(nested procedure), means that the procedure can have there own steps and there own sub-procedures.

-For more details go through the following topics.
+For more details go through the following topics
 ## Topics

 {index}